 - Property acquired with separate property

-However, it is possible for property that was originally separate to become marital property through a process called commingling, which essentially means using separate property as though it were marital.
+However, it is possible for property that was originally separate to become marital property through a process called commingling, which essentially means using the separate property as though it were marital.
 Naturally, disputes over the proper category for particular assets and debt arise frequently.

 Valuation of marital property: Each item in the marital estate must have a value assigned prior to distribution.
 Disputes often arise over the true value of assets, such as real estate, motor vehicles, businesses, and financial assets.
 Parties often present contrasting appraisals to the court.
 After individual items are valued, a total value of the marital estate is given.